designstem/projects/colorblindness/index.md

 # Mix RGB Colors

 #### Task
-~**Now that you know about the RGB color system, look at the two colors below.
+~**Now that you know about the RGB color system, look at the two colors.
 They are both made up in parts of red, green and blue.**~

 1. ~In your mind, try to disassemble them into their three color components (red, green and blue).
 How much red, green and blue would you need to create these colors?
 A lot?
 Only little?~